JLee21/My-Reads/README.md

 ### About the Project

 This project aims to develop a way to "Think in React".
-A user is able to search for a book within a dynamic search bar and the state of the book is carried throughout the web app.
-The user can select a book and place it on a virtual bookshelf.
+A user is able to search for a book within a dynamic search bar and the user can select a book and place it on a virtual bookshelf.

 Some of the key principles applied follow: